socrata/soda-java/README.md

 ### Import or Replace GeoSpatial Files

-You can importing GeoSpatial data files as new Mondara datasets or replace GeoSpatial files of existing Mondara datasets.
+You can import geospatial data files as new datasets or replace the data in existing datasets.
 Supported formats are .kml, .kmz, and .zip (ESRI Shapefile).

 ```java